binomialhq/poly/doc/SPECIFICATION.md

 When annotations appear in lists, specifically Field Lists and Parameter Lists, a mix of annotated and non-annotated entities is not allowed.
-Although such constructs are valid from a syntatic perspective, such scenario must not pass semantic validation, provoking an error that base being verified.
+Although such constructs are valid from a syntatic perspective, such scenario must not pass semantic validation, otherwise provoking an error.
+The only exception to this is when the Reference being declared is `void`, in which case the Annotation must be omitted.

 As was clarified before, numbers with semantic meaning are only supported for the Hindu-Arabic numeral system, which is the case of annotations.
 Future